AnkitYande/CSS-Demos/README.md

 # CSS-Demos
-This page is where you can check out the fun challenges I embraced in an attempt to recreate some awesome CSS effects I stumbled upon online.
-It was all about honing my skills while having a great time.
+On this page, I showcase my attempts recreate some of the awesome CSS effects I stumbled upon online. <br>
+This challenge is all about honing my skills while picking up some neat tricks and having a great time.
 Enjoy!
 ## View @ https://ankityande.github.io/CSS-Demos/